 # ::1 localhost

 Host servers are files where operating systems map an IP address and domain name link before using domain name servers.
-Resetting host files ignores any lines, not in the provided text.
-If the Hosts file is the default, resetting it may fix connection difficulties.
-So, If this guide helps you, let us know about it in the comments section.
-Sharing this information will benefit others.
+Resetting host files ignores any lines not in the provided text, and if the Hosts file is default, resetting it may resolve connection difficulties.
+If this guide helps you, please let us know in the comments section, so others can benefit from the information.